-Gas appliances - When LP gas is burned, carbon dioxide, nitrogen and water are given off into the air.
-For every 1000 cubic feet of LP gas burned, nearly 88 pounds of water is released into the air.
+Propane appliances - When Propane is burned, carbon dioxide, nitrogen and water are given off into the air.
+For every 1000 cubic feet of Propane burned, nearly 88 pounds of water is released into the air.

 Humidifiers - Humidifiers are designed to put moisture into dry air - up to two pounds per hour.
 So in a 24-hour period, an uncontrolled humidifier can put almost 50 pounds of water into the air.